-CRITFC requires all new employees be fully vaccinated for COVID-19 prior to the first day of employment, and as a condition of that employment.
+The Columbia River Inter-Tribal Fish Commission (CRITFC) requires all new employees be fully vaccinated for COVID-19 prior to the first day of employment.

 Disregard the instructions below as it is for general non-enforcement CRITFC job applicants.
 However, the email and mailing addresses are correct for your submission.

-Submit by email to firstname.lastname@example.org and indicate job title in the subject line.
+Submit application form and any additional application materials by email to firstname.lastname@example.org.
+Include job title in the subject line.
 We will confirm receipt of your submission.

 CRITFC is committed to building a culturally inclusive community and a work environment that respects and inspires every person.
 Members of historically marginalized groups including women, people of color, those with disabilities, members of the LGBTQ+ community, those who have served in the military, and members of other underrepresented communities are invited to apply.